Back to top

 Disability Nondiscrimination Plan

-The Disability Nondiscrimination Plan reflects DNR’s commitment to providing individuals with disabilities the opportunity for full participation in its programs, services, and activities.
-Consistent with DNR’s Notice of Nondiscrimination, the Plan establishes the procedures DNR follows in responding to requests for accommodations and maintaining accessible facilities.
+The Disability Nondiscrimination Plan shows DNR’s commitment to providing people with disabilities the opportunity for full participation in its programs, services, and activities.
+The Plan establishes the procedures DNR follows when responding to requests for accommodations and maintaining accessible facilities.

 Demographic Data